kirillunlimited/kirillunlimited.com/src/pages/about.md

 Hello, my name is Kirill.
 I am a front-end developer in my early 30s.
 I am from Moscow, but currently I am trying to settle down in Berlin.

-I have been building stuff on the web for the last 7 years.
+I have been building stuff on the web since 2015.
 My core skill is based on JavaScript, so I enjoy doing most of the things using JavaScript.
 I have been lucky enough to be involved in building and maintaining a bunch of solid and complex front-end projects that allowed me to gain a lot of professional experience.

 What excites me most about working in software development is being able to craft things that have purpose and solve real problems.
 I enjoy building useful, engaging and performant products with intuitive and dynamic user experience.